artrugh/sitecore/CustomerDataPlatform/apis/3_batch_api.md

     - expirtyDate.

 - extentions: A list of extensions associated with the guest.
-    Guest data extensions are optional and enable your organization to capture more robust information about your guests.
+    Guest data extensions are **optional** and enable your organization to capture more robust information about your guests.

     A guest data extension is an **array** that enables you to specify whatever **name/value pairs (attributes)** you want.

-    The guest data extension collection is linked to a **guest object** that enables you to extend your own requirements and custom attributes into the guest object.
+    The guest data extension collection is linked to a **guest object** that enables you to extend your **own requirements and custom attributes** into the guest object.
 You can insert one data extension within the array.
-    - name*: set to *ext*
+    - name(required): set to *ext*
-    - key*: set to *default*.
+    - key(required): set to *default*.
     - attribute: name/value pair attributes.

 - subscriptions: